-The ANU has access to six modules: Asia and the West, British Politics and Society, British Theatre, Music and Literature; Religion, Reform and Society; Science, Technology and Medicine: 1780-1925 pt.2; and Women: Transnational Networks.
+The ANU has access to seven modules: Asia and the West, British Politics and Society, British Theatre, Music and Literature; Photography: the World Through the Lens; Religion, Reform and Society; Science, Technology and Medicine: 1780-1925 pt.2; and Women: Transnational Networks.

 Parliamentary Papers are the most detailed primary source for nineteenth-century Britain, its colonies, and the wider world.
 They are the working documents of government for all areas of social, political, economic, and foreign policy.
 They influenced public opinion and social and political philosophy, and provided a forum for the ideas of hundreds of thinkers, among them Jenner, Arnold, Trollope, Mill, Faraday, Babbage, Telford, and Brunel.
 This comprehensive collection includes all of the papers issued by the House of Commons between 1801-1900 in all formats, including: bills, reports of Royal Commissions, reports of select committees, accounts and papers and command papers.

 From a British, European and Commonwealth perspective, these files allows the researcher to assess Nixon's handling of numerous Cold War crises, his administration's notable achievements, as well as his increasingly controversial activities and unorthodox use of executive powers culminating in Watergate and his resignation.

 The English language newspaper, North China Herald, is the prime source for the history of the foreign presence in China from around 1850 to the 1940s.
 Published in Shanghai, it was the official journal for British consular notifications and announcements of the Shanghai Municipal Council.